kanaria69/Mainecoco/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## Why does Waldo only wear stripes?
+Because he doesn't want to be spotted.